SeanAbstract/gatsby-starter-netlify-cms/src/pages/about/index.md

     description: >-
       SNB moved to office at 25 Teed Street, Newmarket.
 Since the company moved in, a lot of SNB local clients have visited our office.
+  - date: November 2019
+    description: >-
+      Coinciding with the launch of the new website, Snowball Securities changed it's name to Snowball X. The X has many meanings, it symbolises eXchange which is the core of the Snowball platform.
+It is also an acknowledgement of the support and success of Snowball parent company XueQiu.
 investors:
   - brandDescription: >-
       World leading venture capital firm, which has backed companies that now